JeremyRann/JSUnicode/doc/api-reference.md

 ```javascript
 jsunicode.encode([inpString], [options]);
 ```
-Where inpString is the string you wish to encode and options is an optional object specifying more detail about the encoding.
+Where inpString is the string you wish to encode and options is an optional object.
 The options object supports the following members:
 * encoding: A string specifying the Unicode encoding variant to use.
 Default is "UTF-8".
 Encoding values are contained in the constants object `jsunicode.constants.encoding`.
 Supported values are:
     * UTF-8
     * UTF-16 (defaults to Big Endian)